rmathena79/put-a-bird-on-it/README.md

 * ...

 LESSER PROBLEMS
+* I think some sightings are getting plotted to the map twice
 * It's very beige.
 * If you're looking at stats and resize the window, then switch to map, it gets messed up
 * I suspect there are still some time zone problems lurking in the graph generation code